-Betsy Lydle Smith, of Bellevue, WA, has been the owner of Virtues Training since 2002, a Virtues Project™ Facilitator since 1992 and has conducted Virtues Project workshops and training for schools, organizations, individuals, and families in Washington, Oregon, California, Montana, Alaska, Texas, Wisconsin, New York, Canada, and Japan.
+Betsy Lydle Smith, of Bainbridge Island, WA, has been the owner of Virtues Training since 2002, a Virtues Project™ Facilitator since 1992 and has conducted Virtues Project workshops and training for schools, organizations, individuals, and families in Washington, Oregon, California, Montana, Alaska, Texas, Wisconsin, New York, Canada, and Japan.

 As a certificated K-12 teacher, Betsy has over 25 years of experience in education, training, and facilitation.
 She has taught jr. high and high school in Calif, NY, Germany, and WA State.
+She is an Adjunct Faculty member of Seattle Pacific University Center for Professional Education.
 She is the founder and former executive director of Art Star Association, a non-profit children's arts organization in Bellevue, Washington.

 In 2001, she was selected as one of nine trainers in North America to train facilitators for The Virtues Project™ by founder Linda Kavelin Popov.
 She was part of the Virtues Project™ leadership team for several years.